14. Image processing¶

 that because the image does not have a third dimension it should be displayed as

-values of gray are mapped to bright numbers and low values are mapped to dark colors.
+values of gray are mapped to bright numbers and low values are mapped to dark

 import matplotlib.pyplot as plt fig, ax = plt.subplots() im = ax.imshow(gray_img)

 What are the values of the pixels that were highlighted above in the gray-scale image?
 Are these values high or low?
 Why do you think they get converted in this way?
-Take a look at the docstring for
+Take a look at the documentation for

 rgb2gray to get a hint.

 There are many other kinds of filters that you can apply to an image.
 A large family of filters involves an operation called convolution.
 We’ll explain this operation here in some detail.
-This is both because understanding how a convolution works will help you understand some of the basics of image processing much better, but also because we will come back to this operation much later in the book, when we discuss a family of machine learning algorithms called convolutional neural networks, which are particularly powerful for analyzing image data (see Section 20).
+This is both because understanding how a convolution works will help you understand some of the basics of image processing much better, but also because we will come back to this operation much later in the book when we discuss a family of machine learning algorithms called convolutional neural networks, which are particularly powerful for analyzing image data (see Section 22).

 The essence of a convolution is that the intensity of each pixel in the image is replaced by a weighted sum of the neighborhood of that pixel.
-In the simplest case the weight for each neighbor in the neighborhood is the same number, but things get a lot more interesting when the weights are not equal for all neighbors.
+In the simplest case, the weight of each neighbor in the neighborhood is the same number, but things get a lot more interesting when the weights are not equal for all neighbors.
 The function that describes the weights that are applied to each neighbor in the neighborhood around the pixel is sometimes called a “filter” or also a “kernel”